Get exclusive member benefits & effect social change. Join Today

 If the infected appendix leaks instead of ruptures, it can form an abscess.
 This confines the infection to a small walled off area.
 However, an abscess can still be dangerous.

 Your doctor will begin by performing a physical exam.
-A physical exam for appendicitis looks for tenderness in the lower right quadrant of your abdomen.
+They will look for tenderness in the lower right quadrant of your abdomen.
 If you’re pregnant, the pain may be higher.
 If perforation occurs, your stomach may become hard and swollen.

-If you have an abscess that hasn’t ruptured, you may receive antibiotics first.
-Your doctor will then drain your abscess using a tube placed through your skin.
-Surgery will remove your appendix after you’ve received treatment for the infection.
+If you have an abscess that hasn’t ruptured, your doctor may first administer antibiotics.
+Your doctor will then drain the abscess using a tube placed through your skin.
+After you’ve received treatment for the infection, you’ll undergo surgery to remove your appendix.

 If you have a ruptured abscess or appendix, surgery may be necessary right away.
 Surgery to remove the appendix is known as an appendectomy.